Chams: History

 For a long time, researchers believed that the Chams had arrived by sea in the first millennium BC from Sumatra, Borneo and the Malay Peninsula, eventually settling in central modern Vietnam.

 The original Chams are therefore the likely heirs of Austronesian navigators from Taiwan and Borneo, whose main activities are commerce, transport and perhaps also piracy.
 Austronesian Chamic peoples might have migrated into present-day Central Vietnam around 3 kya to 2.5 kya (1,000 to 500 BC).
 With having formed a thalassocracy leaving traces in written sources, they invested the ports at the start of important trade routes linking India, China and Indonesian islands.
-Historians are now no longer disputing in associating the Sa Huynh culture (1000 BC–200 AD) with the ancestors of the Cham people and other Chamic-speaking groups.
+Historians are now no longer disputing the association of Sa Huynh culture (1000 BC–200 AD) with the ancestors of the Cham people and other Chamic-speaking groups.

 Patterns and chronology of migration remain debated and it is assumed that the Cham people, the only Austronesian ethnic group originated from South Asia, arrived later in peninsular Southeast Asia via Borneo.
 Mainland Southeast Asia had been populated on land routes by members of the Austroasiatic language family, such as the Mon people and the Khmer people around 5,000 years ago.
 The Chams were accomplished Austronesian seafarers that from centuries populated and soon dominated maritime Southeast Asia.
 Earliest known records of Cham presence in Indochina date back to the second century CE.
 Population centers were located on the river outlets along the coast.
 As they controlled the import/export trade of continental Southeast Asia, they enjoyed a prosperous maritime economy.

 Cham folklore includes a creation myth in which the founder of the Cham people was a certain Lady Po Nagar.
 According to Cham mythology, Lady Po Nagar was born out of sea foam and clouds in the sky.
 However, in Vietnamese mythology, which adopted the goddess after taking over the Champa kingdom, her name is Thiên Y A Na and she instead came from a humble peasant home somewhere in the Dai An Mountains, Khánh Hòa Province, spirits assisted her as she travelled to China on a floating log of sandalwood where she married a man of royalty and had two children.
 She eventually returned to Champa "did many good deeds in helping the sick and the poor" and "a temple was erected in her honor".